decentralized-identity/element/docs/couchdb.md

 # Procedure to create a remote couchdb database

 In order to run element-api in production you will need to define a `ELEMENT_COUCHDB_REMOTE` in your `.env` file.
-Here is how you can obtain one for free (up to 1GB of data)
+There are plenty of ways to host a CouchDB instance (including using Docker) but here we will show how to do it on IBM cloud because it is free (up to 1GB of data)

 ## Registering an IBM Cloud account